Krisha McCoy, MS

 When silica dust gets into the air you breathe, it may become trapped in your lungs.
-The dust builds up damages your lungs.
+The dust buildup damages your lungs.
 More dust will create more damage.
 This will make it hard for you to breathe.

 Working in the following occupations increases your chance of acute silicosis:

-Symptoms may appear within a few weeks to two years after exposure:
+Symptoms may appear within a few weeks to 2 years after exposure:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 You will also be asked about your work history.
 A physical exam will be done.
 Tests may include the following:

 There is no specific treatment for silicosis.
 If you have acute silicosis, you will be advised to avoid additional exposure.
 Your doctor may also treat other conditions associated with acute silicosis.
-These may include heart disease and TB.
-You will also be advised to stop
+These may include blockage or airway narrowing.
+You will also be advised to avoid

 To help reduce your chance of silicosis: